 Today Solomos is considered as the national poet because of his important legacy to Greek literature and national identity, connecting the early traditions to modern literature and promoting the Greek language spoken by the common people (the “dhimotiki”) as a literary vehicle.

-Two museums It may be that Solomos’ most famous work was not composed in Corfu; without the music of Corfiot Nikolaos Mantzaros it would not have been promoted to the national anthem.
+Two museums It may be that Solomos’ most famous work was not written in Corfu; without the music of Corfiot Nikolaos Mantzaros it would not have been promoted to the national anthem.
 So to get the full story it is a good idea to visit the former Solomos residence – now a museum – and then stroll from Arseniou 1 to Nikiforou Theotoki 10, where Nikolaos Mantzaros, the first director of the Corfu Philharmonic Society, is honoured in the society’s museum.
 For the opening hours of the Solomos Museum: check the website.

 About this day in 1937 the British writer Lawrence Durrell (1912-1990) wrote the following lines: